NVIDIA/aistore/docs/configuration.md

 ### Reverse proxy

 AIStore gateway can act as a reverse proxy vis-à-vis AIStore storage targets.
 As of the version 2.0, this functionality is limited to GET requests only and must be used with caution and consideration.
 Related [configuration variable](ais/setup/config.sh) is called `rproxy` - see sub-section `http` of the section `netconfig`.
-To eliminate HTTP redirects, simply set the `rproxy` value to `target` (`rproxy`: `target`).
+For further details, please refer to [this readme](docs/rproxy.md).